Five Dimensions of Service Quality in Servqual Model

 In this example, the Assurance dimension of the SERVQUAL model is exemplified through the bank’s focus on competence, courtesy, credibility, and security in delivering retail banking services

-1. Physical Facilities: Tangibles encompass the physical environment where the service is delivered, including facilities such as buildings, furnishings, décor, and amenities.
-For example, a hotel’s lobby, guest rooms, dining areas, and recreational facilities contribute to the tangible aspects of the service.
+1. Physical Facilities: Physical facilities refer to the organization’s environment where the service is delivered.
+It includes the company’s infrastructure, such as buildings, furniture, decorations, location, and amenities.
+For example, a meeting room, reception area, office location, and well-decorated space enhance the tangible aspects of the service.

-2. Equipment and Tools: Tangibles also include the equipment and tools used to deliver the service.
-This may include machinery, technology, vehicles, and other resources necessary for service provision.
-For instance, in a car rental agency, the condition and cleanliness of rental vehicles are tangible factors that influence customer perceptions.
+2. Equipment and Tools: Tangibles also encompass the use of equipment and tools by the organization to deliver the service.
+It includes computers, PoS (Point of Sale) machines, ICT, and other resources necessary for ensuring better service.
+For instance, in a Bank, Electronic Payment Systems, cash Deposit Machines (CDMs), Fraud Detection, High-Speed Wi-Fi, and an ATM adjacent to the bank are tangible factors that impact customer perceptions.

-5. Accessibility and Convenience: Tangibles also encompass factors related to accessibility and convenience for customers.
-This includes aspects such as parking facilities, ease of navigation within physical spaces, availability of amenities, and accessibility features for individuals with disabilities.
-For example, a retail store that offers ample parking, clear signage, and wheelchair ramps enhances the tangible aspects of the customer experience.
+Accessibility and Convenience: Tangibles also include factors such as ease of access and convenience for clients.
+The factors are parking facilities, male- and female-separated washrooms, features for people with disabilities, and free Wi-Fi for guests.
+For example, a banking company that offers ample parking, separate toilets for females, and wheelchair ramps enhances the tangible aspects of the customer experience.

-Empathy means focusing on the customers attentively to ensure caring and distinguishing service.
-It is crucial in some countries worldwide to serve every customer individually.
+Empathy is the service provider’s ability to understand and address customers’ needs and concerns in a caring, personalized manner.
+It means focusing on customers attentively to ensure caring, distinguished service.
 It is also a great process to satisfy customers psychologically and increase confidence, trust, and loyalty.
-The company might lose its customers due to the lack of empathy among the employees; therefore, they need to ensure compassion.
+The company might lose customers due to a lack of empathy among employees; therefore, they need to ensure compassion.

 Additionally, empathy is a combination of the following factors: